Lucilla Boari: 2018–2019: Post-Olympics

-In June 2018, Boari won gold medal in the women's individual event at the Mediterrean Games, defeating the Spain's Mónica Galisteo Cruz in the final.
+In June 2018, Boari won gold medal in the women's individual event at the Mediterranean Games, defeating the Spain's Mónica Galisteo Cruz in the final.
 The following year she competed in the European Games, where in the women's individual event she achieved the sixth seed in the 72-arrow ranking round before advancing through the elimination rounds to the gold medal final.
 She was defeated in the final by compatriot Tatiana Andreoli, earning the silver medal as runner-up.

 2020 Summer Olympics

 In 2021, she won the bronze medal at the 2020 Summer Olympics in the women's individual event.
-At the same time she came out as lesbian, revealing that Dutch archer Sanne de Laat is her girlfriend.
+At the same time, she came out as lesbian, revealing that Dutch archer Sanne de Laat is her girlfriend.